Revelation verse by verse

 “He must increase [the new man], but I must decrease [the old man].”
 (John 3:30)

-This rest is not physical death.
-It's the ultimate rest in Christ Jesus (Lord of the Sabbath).
-It is a rest from the demands of our old nature, sin, the fear of death, false teachings, anxieties of life, etc.
+This rest is not death.
+It's rest and comfort in Christ Jesus (Lord of the Sabbath).
+It points to a rest from the demands of our old nature, sin, death, false doctrines, anxieties of life, etc. This verse contrasts the beast worshippers who have "No rest day or night" (verse 11) with those who "Die in the Lord" and "Rest from their labours."

 “Come to me, all you who are weary and burdened, I will give you rest.”
 (Matt 10:28-29)